 The coach takes 40–65 minutes and is an easy and cheap way of travelling to central London if you want to avoid the underground, especially if you arrive at Terminal 2 or 3 and want to go to Hammersmith, Earl’s Court or Victoria station.

-Cheaper return tickets might be available if you book online in advance.
+Single tickets cost £6–£10.
+The cheaper tickets are available if you book online in advance.

 Departure points at Heathrow airport

 The Central Bus Station is the main coach station at Heathrow.

 It’s a 4 minute walk from Terminal 2 and an 8-minute walk from Terminal 3.

 Stops 13 and 14 in front of the terminal building.